pranvinit/EZTrade/README.md

 # EZTrade
 E-commerce website with MERN stack

-Soon to be hosted
+Hosted on (PC only unfortunately) - https://eztradein.herokuapp.com/

-Features of dev build
+Features of hosted build -

 a) Users can create their profile and log in.
 All necessary data such as address and contact information will be retrived at each login to create a seamless experience.